Cook Like Czechs

 Showing different type of molds for making Czech beehive cookies (vosi hnizda).

-You need a special mold to prepare the candy.
+You need a special mold to prepare this treat.
 In the Czech Republic, it can be easily bought in kitchen supply stores.
 I dare to suggest that if you live outside of the Czech Republic, you purchase the mold online at Amazon.

 I own two beehive molds myself.
-Both are made of plastic, with one being openable (the white one in the picture above), so it's easier to take the cookie out of it when making.
+Both are made of plastic, with one being openable (the white one in the picture above), so it is easier to take the cookie out of it when making.

 What should I use if I don't have the original beehive mold?
 Don't worry; there are some options for these cases too!

-A small shot glass that expands conically from the bottom towards the edges will be fine.
-The other option you can consider is an egg carton.
-If you have a paper one, line it with cling film.
-If you have a plastic egg box, wash and dry it thoroughly before using it.
+A small shot glass that flares out conically from the bottom to the edges will work perfectly.
+Another option to consider is an egg carton.
+For a paper carton, line it with plastic wrap or cling film.
+If using a plastic egg carton, wash and dry it thoroughly before use.

 ➜ Ingredients